lsimediasarl/MultiProperties/README.md

 A Java Web Start for the standalone version can be found at [www.knop-tech.com](http://tools.knop-tech.com)

+## Todos

+- Update eclipse plugin to implement the relative path (to the .multiproperties file) for handled save files

 ## Utils

 A ResourceBundle implementation is available to directly use the multiproperties